Donaldson Romeo

-Donaldson Romeo (born 1962) is a politician from Montserrat.
-He is currently a member of the Legislative Assembly of Montserrat and served as the island's Premier from September 2014 until November 2019.
+Donaldson Romeo (born 1962) is a Montserratian politician.
+He is currently a member of the Legislative Assembly and served as the island's Premier from September 2014 until November 2019.

 Having formerly worked as an artist and a journalist, he was first elected to parliament as an independent candidate in 2011.

 Biography

 Romeo was born in Salem, Montserrat in 1962.
 He attended Salem Primary School and Montserrat Secondary School, before becoming a pupil at the George School, a boarding school in the United States.
 Although he started studying medicine at Temple University, he returned to Montserrat after a year to help his father with his hardware business.
 In 1984 he moved to the United Kingdom, where he became an artist.
 He was served with a deportation order, but after gaining support from MPs Ken Livingstone and John Carlisle and the National Portrait Gallery, his order was overturned.

 After the court case, Romeo returned to Montserrat and continued working as an artist before rejoining his family's hardware firm.
 Following the eruption of Soufrière Hills in the mid-1990s, he became a journalist.